alexyuly/ViewScript-Runtime/README.md

 # ViewScript

-**ViewScript** is a modern programming language for building user interface applications in web browsers.
+**ViewScript** is a modern programming language for building browser-based web applications.

-Render a paragraph with text content:
+🧙 Render a paragraph with text content:

 ```
 View HelloWorld {